dgokcin/dotnet-cursor-debugging-with-breakpoints/README.md

 If you encounter issues with the standard compilation process, particularly on M1, M2, or M3 Macs, try the following:

-// ... (rest of the existing troubleshooting section remains unchanged)

-If you encounter issues with the standard compilation process, particularly on M1, M2, or M3 Macs, try the following:

 1. Check the cmake output for architecture detection:

    ```console